 - 36. This clause sets out the IPPs which will regulate information collection and handling practices that are required to be observed by Commonwealth agencies.
 The question whether acts or practices transgress the IPPs can be the subject of investigation and report by the DPA under cl.19. - 37.
-The IPPs are intended to be a self-contained code of conduct which speaks for itself, subject to referring to the definitions of "agency", "document", "generally available publication", "information-subject", "personal information", "record", "use" (cl.6(1)), "collector" (cl.9), "record-keeper" (cl.10) and "solicited" (cl.12).
+The IPPs are intended to be a self-contained code of conduct which speaks for itself, subject to referring to the definitions of "collector" (cl.9), "personal information" (cl.6(l)), "record" (cl.6(l)), "record-keeper" (cl.10), "information-subject" (cl.6(l)) and "solicited" (cl.12).
 Accordingly, the succeeding paragraphs will be confined to drawing attention to certain less obvious features of the IPPs.